your-ko/link-validator/README.md

 Image size: ~10MB

-It is recommended pinning to specific versions (e.g., `0.18.0`) rather than using `latest` for reproducible builds.
+Pinning to specific versions (e.g., `0.18.0`) is recommended rather than using `latest` for reproducible builds.

 ## Security